Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 externals: // list of external shares in this folder
 [ external* ]
 }
-externalFiles: // list of external file shares in this folder [ externalFile* ]
-}
 ```

 Note that folders that are not "index" do not have the "shared"-key, as all information about shares in a VOLUME are stored in "index".
 The index file also has the URL of the VOLUME in the "root" attribute